chisui/dakka/thesis/main.md

     . runStateT (runReaderT ctx ref)
 ```

-## executing in a destributed environment
+## executing in a distributed environment

-When executing an Actor inside a destributed environment, one has to take care of message passing and the actual concurrent execution.
+When executing an Actor inside a distributed environment, one has to take care of message passing and the actual concurrent execution.
 This is a hard problem.
 Luckily cloud-haskell already exists and provides exactly what is needed here.
 It is itself a Erlang-style Actor framework.
 Although all it's messages are untyped and every Actor has access to `IO`.
-This enables us to execute the previously defined typed Actors ontop of it.
+This enables us to execute the previously defined typed Actors on top of it.

-As with the mock case the cetral entry point will be the `ActorContext`.
+As with the mock case the central entry point will be the `ActorContext`.
 All actions in cloud-haskell are inside of the `Process` monad.
 So we need to keep track of the Actors state and access to the `Process` monad.
 This can be achieved using a `newtype` wrapper around `StateT` transformer of `Process`: